-9.4 Record Keeping
+9.5 Record Keeping

-Records must be kept in accordance with local, state and federal regulations.
-These include, but are not limited to, prescriptions, procedures for prescriptions, radiation surveys for ambient exposure rate, contamination surveys, and instructions to patient for release, basis for authorising the release of patient, and training documents.
-All dosimetry records should be retained permanently or until authorised by the regulatory authority for dispositioning.
+Records must be kept in accordance with Local, State and Federal regulations.
+These include but are not limited to prescriptions, procedures for prescriptions, radiation surveys for ambient exposure rate, contamination surveys, and instructions to patient for release, basis for authorising the release of patient, and training documents.
+All dosimetry records should be retained permanently and in accordance with local regulations.

-9.5 Prescription
+9.6 Prescription

 A prescription must be provided by the radiation medical practitioner before the OncoSilTM implantation.
 In the U.S., the prescription is called the Written Directive, and in Europe and Australia it is called a Written Referral.
-This prescription should contain the patient's name, the radioactivity (or permissible range) to be administered, the route of administration and the name of the radioactive material, as well as any other information required by local, state and federal regulations.
+This prescription should contain the patient's name, the radioactivity (or permissible range) to be administered, the route of administration and the name of the radioactive material as well as any other information required by Local, State and Federal regulations.
 Prior to implantation, the study participant's identity must be verified as well as the amount and dosage of the radioactive material.
 Persons performing the administration must verify that the administration was given in accordance with the prescription.
 A permanent record must be maintained for each administration.
 To ensure that requirements are met, a procedure for OncoSilTM implantation must be implemented, and maintained.
 It should be noted that calculation of the patient dose is based on the tumour volume.
 It is the responsibility of the practitioner to ensure the tumour volume has been calculated within 6 weeks of the implantation procedure to ensure the correct dose is administered to the patient.